AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-53658-fixes-the-issue-where-recently-viewed-product-data-is-not-updated-in-the-store-view.md

 ---
-title: "ACSD-53658: Fixes the issue where recently viewed product data is not updated properly in the store view."
+title: "ACSD-53658: Fixes the issue where **[!UICONTROL Recently Viewed Product]** data is not updated properly in the store view."
-description: Apply the ACSD 53658 patch to fix the Adobe Commerce issue where the recently viewed product data is not updated properly in the store view.
+description: Apply the ACSD 53658 patch to fix the Adobe Commerce issue where the **[!UICONTROL Recently Viewed Product]** data is not updated properly in the store view.
-feature: B2B
+feature:
 role: Admin, Developer
 ---
-# ASCD-53658: Fixed the issue where recently viewed product data is not updated properly in the store view.
+# ASCD-53658: Fixes the issue where **[!UICONTROL Recently Viewed Product]** data is not updated properly in the store view.

-The ASCD-53658 patch fixes the issue where recently viewed product data is not updated properly in the store view.
+The ASCD-53658 patch fixes the issue where **[!UICONTROL Recently Viewed Product]** data is not updated properly in the store view.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.42 is installed.
 The patch ID is ASCD-53658.
 Please note that the issue is fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions